 - Place the shortbread into the centre of a preheated oven and bake for 35-45 minutes.
-If you find that the almonds are browning too quickly, either reduce the heat and bake for a little longer, or cover the top of the shortbread with aluminium foil.
+If you find that the almonds are browning too quickly during baking, either reduce the heat and bake for a little longer, or cover the top of the shortbread with aluminium foil.

 - When golden all over and semi-firm to the touch the shortbread is baked.

-- Once baked remove the shortbread from the oven and allow to cool for 10 minutes in the tin.
+- As soon as the shortbread is baked remove from the oven and allow to cool for 10 minutes in the tin.

 - After the cooling period slice the shortbread into 12 bars.
 Cut across the middle, then down the width, forming 4 squares.
 Follow by dividing each square into 3.
 To create 24 squares, simply cut across the middle at 4 even (8cm) spaces.

 - Leave the shortbread to fully cool in the tin.